 For any type of welder timer controller, please email email@example.com with details of any special requirements.
 Our controller as described above is available at £21.95 plus postage.

-If you require a timer which will be switching more than 10 Amps of current for your welding setup, then we also make the alternative device pictured below which has a 1 Amp 12V output for connection to your own solid state relay (SSR) or mechanical relay.
-The pricing is the same as for the standard relay on board version, but you have to source your own relay – try here: solid state relays.
+If you require a timer which will be switching more than 10 Amps of current for your welding setup, then we also make the alternative devices pictured below which have a 1 Amp 12V output for connection to your own solid state relay (SSR) or mechanical relay.
+These are available for £19.95 plus postage – no relay included.
+Click here for a source of solid state relays.

 Dual Pulse Spot Welder Timer Instructions